-Age groups were further divided into sub-categories to determine whether outcomes differed by time since last mammography examination or risk factors.
-Time since last mammogram compared 9 to 18 months with 19 to 30 months.
-Risk factors included those common among women who are not at high-risk for breast cancer.
-These included first-degree relatives with breast cancer (none, $\geq$ 1); breast density (almost entirely fat or scattered fibroglandular densities, heterogeneously dense, extremely dense); benign breast biopsy (none, previous); race/ethnicity (white, black, Asian, Hispanic, other); menopausal status (pre, peri, postmenopausal); menopausal hormone therapy use (none, combination [estrogen with progestin], estrogen only); oral contraceptive use (no current use, current use), and BMI (<25, 25 to <30, $\geq$ 30 kg/m).
-Because data on type of menopausal hormone therapy was not available, combination therapy was defined as use by a woman with a uterus, and estrogen-only therapy as use by a woman without a uterus.
-Differences between groups were determined with 2-sided P-values from the Pearson chi-square heterogeneity test unless one or more group had fewer than five women, in which case Fisher's exact test was used.
+Age groups were further divided into sub-categories to determine whether outcomes differed by time since last mammography screening or risk factors.
+Two measures of time since last mammography screening were evaluated to represent broad and narrow estimates of one versus two years (9 to 18 versus 19 to 30 months; 11 to 14 versus 23 to 26 months).

+Risk factors included those mostly commonly associated with breast cancer.17 These included first-degree relatives with breast cancer (none, ≥ 1); breast density (almost entirely fat, scattered fibroglandular densities, heterogeneously dense, extremely dense); benign breast biopsy (none, previous); race/ethnicity (white, black, Asian, Hispanic, other); menopausal status (pre, peri, postmenopausal); menopausal hormone therapy use (none, combination [estrogen with progestin], estrogen only); oral contraceptive use (no current use, current use), and body mass index (BMI) (<25, 25 to <30, ≥ 30 kg/m2).
+Since the BCSC data do not include information on types of menopausal hormone therapy, the analysis assumes that a woman with a uterus uses combination therapy, while a woman without a uterus uses estrogen-only therapy.
+The main analysis analyzed three categories of breast density, combining almost entirely fat and scattered fibroglandular densities into one group.
+As a sensitivity analysis, density was analyzed in three additional ways: (1) three categories, combining heterogeneously dense and extremely dense into one group; (2) four separate BI-RADS categories; and (3) two categories that combine almost entirely fat and scattered fibroglandular densities into one group.